 When & how is an early voter's ballot cast?

 Similar to Absentee ballots, Early Voting ballots are sealed by the voter in an envelope and held until Election Day.
-On Election Day early voting ballots are opened and scanned into the voter tabulation equipment, in the same manner as absentee ballots at OAHS.
+On Election Day early voting ballots are opened in the same manner as absentee ballots at a centralized tabulation facility which is located at OAHS.

 Voting in Person at the Polls after submitting an early ballot is prohibited as outlined in 950 CMR 4 7.19.